Thinking about renting a car in Europe for a holiday? But which car hire company to choose & what to be aware of when renting a car?

 The destination of return would matter too!
-There are 3 option for you to choose from.
+There are 3 options for you to choose from.

 - The same as the pick-up location – no additional fee

-- Other national location – some companies would charge a small fee, others don’t (always double check with the car rental company)
+- Other national locations – some companies would charge a small fee, others don’t (always double-check with the car rental company)

-- International location – most car hire companies in Europe will add a fee (sometimes very hight which can be even higher than the cost of renting the car)
+- International location – most car hire companies in Europe will add a fee (sometimes very high which can be even higher than the cost of renting the car)